How to Donate More Money to Charity without Spending Much?

 Also, the above 12 ways to donate clearly prove that you don’t really require surplus cash or incur extra expenses to support a noble and worthy cause of your choice.

 All that’s necessary is the inclination and initiative to go that extra mile to make life a bit easier for people we often don’t know.
-And the pleasure we get by charity donations isn’t comparable with anything else.
+And the pleasure we get from charity donations isn’t comparable with anything else.